openvinotoolkit/nncf/docs/Usage.md

  1. **Add** the imports required for NNCF:
     ```python
     import nncf
-    from nncf import Config, create_compressed_model, load_state
+    from nncf import NNCFConfig, create_compressed_model, load_state
     ```
  2. Load the NNCF JSON configuration file that you prepared during Step 1:
     ```python
-    nncf_config = Config.from_json("nncf_config.json")  # Specify a path to your own NNCF configuration file in place of "nncf_config.json"
+    nncf_config = NNCFConfig.from_json("nncf_config.json")  # Specify a path to your own NNCF configuration file in place of "nncf_config.json"
     ```
  3. (Optional) For certain algorithms such as quantization it is highly recommended to **initialize the algorithm** by
  passing training data via `nncf_config` prior to starting the compression fine-tuning properly: